 It was told that the bicycle was bought about 8 years ago at the fair in Reims in France, there it was told that the bicycle was from 1960.
-That could be, but it could just as well be from the fifties.
-The Huret read derailer with 2-bolt-connection to the chainstay was used in the fifties.
+That could be, but more probably it is from the fifties.
+The Huret rear derailer with 2-bolt-connection to the chainstay was used in 1957, in 1960 there was a Huret Allvit with parallellogram.
+In 1957 it came with light metal fenders, so this one must be from before that.
 The guidonnet brake levers made from a piece of aluminium were also used in the fifties by Motobecane, in the sixties they switched to forged guidonnet brake levers like those from Mafac and CLB.

 The small nameplate at the stem is supposed to be from the French defense, so each soldier could find his own bicycle again.

-I assumed this was a cheap bike when it was new, looking at the chrome rims and cottered cranks, but reading up on the internet it turned out to be an expensive bicycle in the fifties.
+I assumed this was a cheap bike when it was new, looking at the chrome rims and cottered cranks, but reading up on the internet it turned out to be not that cheap of a bicycle in the fifties.
 In those days cars were not affordable by Joe Sixpack and if you wanted to go on holiday, you bought a cyclotouriste like this to explore the French countryside.

 The saddle is probably original, a Unic saddle with a big M stamped in for Motobecane.
 Dynamo and head light (yellow light) are still functional, but there is so little light, there is no use to it.